 As of December 31, 2016, the Republic had fully repaid the loans to the IMF.
 Additionally, in August 2009, all members of the IMF agreed to record their respective allocation of special drawing rights ("SDRs") as an incurrence of debt; however, the amount of such liability would only become due and payable if the Republic terminated its membership in the IMF.
-On December 31, 2018, the allocation of SDRs owed by the Republic to the IMF was SDR 208.8 million (equivalent to US\$290.4 million).
-Therefore, as of December 31, 2017, total debt owed by the Republic to the IMF equaled US\$297.4 million, representing 5.8% of the Republic's total multilateral debt and 1.3% of its total public external debt.
+As of December 31, 2018, total debt owed by the Republic to the IMF equaled US\$290.4 million, representing 5.8% of the Republic's total multilateral debt and 1.3% of its total public external debt.